 Transition - Primary to Secondary

 Normally, the process of transition from Primary schooling to secondary school will commence during the first half of the last year of primary school.
 This will include some/all of the following depending upon the state/territory you are in.
 A helpful page can be found at Secondary School, especially Starting Secondary School which, while Victorian oriented, contains things common to all systems.
-Similar pages include Starting Secondary School [Queensland], Starting Secondary School [Raising Children Network], Updated !
-Parentline Tip Sheet - Transitioning, while there are support materials for the Primary-Secondary Transition available from NSW, including From primary to high school : the next big step, indicating ‘How parents can help’ and one for 2017 entitled Moving into Year 7 in a NSW Government School in 2017.
+Similar pages include Starting Secondary School [Queensland], Starting Secondary School [Raising Children Network], Parentline Tip Sheet - Transitioning, while there are support materials on Preparing for High School available from NSW, including Moving into Year 7 in a NSW Government School, which provides an ‘Information Guide and Expression of Interest Form For Parents and Carers’.
+The same document is available here in multiple languages.

 - Parents & students are asked to nominate a Secondary school.
 This is usually done during Term 2 [Tasmania - by June] of the last primary year of schooling.